-''rect': RectilinearProjectionBox indicates that there is no projection, and serves as the default in the absence of the ProjectionBox within the VideoExtendedUsageBox.
+- 'equi': with optional FullEquirectangularProjectionBox, indicates a 360-degree projection; - 'hequ': HalfEquirectangularProjectionBox indicates a 180-degree projection; - 'fish': FisheyeProjectionBox indicates a projection of a fisheye lens, but reserved for legacy use; - 'prim': ParametricImmersiveMediaProjectionBox indicates a flexible approach to describing parameterized projection; and - 'rect': RectilinearProjectionBox indicates that the projection is rectilinear (with straight features), and serves as the default in the absence of the ProjectionBox within the VideoExtendedUsageBox.
 Because it is the default, this is likely not seen in movie files.